Abhiram-Siriki45/Linux-Commands/README.md

 ---

-How to update the read,write & execute permissions for a file/dir
+How to Update the read,write & execute permissions for a file/dir

     	How to decode the Read/Write/Execute Permission terminology: